Most AI training platform comparisons miss what matters.

 OneForma cons:

-- Lower hourly rates compared to premium platforms despite consistent availability
+- Lower hourly rates compared to premium platforms, despite consistent availability

 - Pay variations based on language pair demand and regional market rates